 The Road to Resilience – Building Mental Resilience Despite Uncertainty

-As we move into the 4th month of lockdown, all HR leaders and CEOs are trying to juggle high levels of uncertainty in their business, both for individual employees and their organisation’s as a whole.
+As we move into another lockdown, all HR leaders and CEOs are trying to juggle high levels of uncertainty in their business, both for individual employees and their organisation’s as a whole.
 They’re worried about how long lockdown will last.
 How it will impact the economy and the ongoing viability of their business.
 How they can create a safe workplace with the level of flexibility over where, when and how people work?

 These huge challenges and societal changes are creating an unprecedented level of uncertainty, that’s testing the mental resilience of us all.